SubZer0MS/DriverControlApp/README.md

 Start it directly or run it with "/?" from a CMD to get the Usage information (available paramters).

 I'll probably extend this more in the future, but this is the current functionality.
 Enjoy! :D

+PS: You will need to set your machine in test mode unless you have a valid public official signed certificate: bcdedit /set testsigning on